German chocolate cookie balls are soft, chewy, and extra chocolatey, topped with coconut pecan frosting and chocolate drizzle.

 - 1 cup light or dark corn syrup

 - 1 teaspoon vanilla extract

-- ½ cup Diamond of California Pecans, finely chopped (plus additional for topping)
+- ½ cup pecans - finely chopped (plus additional for topping)

 - ½ cup packed sweetened coconut flakes

 - ¼ cup semi sweet chocolate chips - melted